skipperkongen/art-robots/README.md

 * Describe what an art bot is
 * Share concrete software examples of art bots.

 We will attempt to answer a well-thought-about philosophical question.
 Can machines create art without the aid of humans?
-Related work is algorithmic composition in music ([ex](http://www.aes.org/e-lib/browse.cfm?elib=189)) and more.
+Related work is algorithmic composition in music (e.g. [Lejaren Hiller](http://www.aes.org/e-lib/browse.cfm?elib=189)) and more.

 ## A Taxonomy of Art Robots